DestroyerDarkNess/EasyImGui/README.md

  *Note:*

+**EasyImGui uses DearImGuiSharp, so any question related to ImGui should be asked in its official Reposttory:** [https://github.com/Sewer56/DearImguiSharp](https://github.com/Sewer56/DearImguiSharp)

 If within your ImGui code you launch controls that block the Main UI, such as OpenFileDialog or MessageBox.Show, it will cause your application to fail, this is easy to solve, Simply do everything Asynchronously, Without Dialogs ```".ShowDialog()"```

 ## Example